Henry Peavey

 Henry Peavey (March 3, 1882 – December 27, 1931) was the cook and valet of Hollywood silent film director William Desmond Taylor.
-Peavey worked for Taylor for six months prior to Taylor's murder in 1922.
+Peavey served in the first World War and worked for Taylor for six months prior to Taylor's murder in 1922.

 Employment by Taylor

 Prior to working for William Desmond Taylor, Peavey was employed by the wife of director Christy Cabanne.
 Peavey was hired by Taylor after he dismissed his previous butler, Edward F. Sands, for forging his signature on checks.

 Three days before Taylor's murder, Peavey had been arrested for "social vagrancy" and charged with being "lewd and dissolute".
 Taylor was scheduled to appear in court on Peavey's behalf on February 2, 1922, but was murdered the day before.

 Taylor's death

 Peavey discovered Taylor's body at 7:30 on the morning of February 2, 1922.
 He was repeatedly questioned by police and reporters for possible leads, but was of little help.
 Some Hearst reporters suspected that Peavey was withholding information, so they kidnapped him a few weeks after the crime and attempted to scare him into a confession.
 In a 1930 interview, Peavey expressed the (widely unsupported) opinion that Mabel Normand had been the person who killed Taylor.